d13co/d13.co/content/posts/thoughts-on-a-musing-from-the-pond-dynamic-supply/index.md

 Reducing that statement to "they can just do it" is a masterful distillation of truth into single-malt bullshit:

-1) They can't "just" do it, they would have to at least get buy-in from the super majority of online stake, and -
+1) The Foundation can't "just" do it.
+It would have to at least get buy-in from the super majority of online stake, and -
 2) The actual community that isn't participating in consensus.
 The code is open after all, and a change like this would be widely discussed, and -
 3) This was presented as some unique Algorand Achilles heel - but basically all blockchains can do this!
 Ethereum switched their entire consensus model from PoW to PoS.
 Even Bitcoin introduces new protocol level features - e.g. taproot was introduced in 2021.